War energy storage power station

 - Yaoyang energy storage power station

-- Khartoum fangxi energy storage power station
+- Transformer usage of energy storage power station

-- Scientific energy storage power station
+- Energy storage power station completion acceptance

 - Honduras power colombia shared energy storage power station